openedx/cc2olx/README.rst

 - Test on real courses
 - Clean up the code
-- Write tests
-- Package in a way that more people will be able to run it
 - Add support for more Common Cartridge content
 - Write more documentation